Free Space Loss | Atmospheric Loss Models | Urban and Terrestrial Models | System Temperature | Antenna Temperature | Refraction Models

 Urban and Terrestrial models

-STK includes the following Urban and Terrestrial models:
+The STK application includes the following Urban and Terrestrial models:

 Urban Propagation Wireless InSite

-This propagation model is applicable to short-range and low antenna heights for the transmitter and the receiver antennas.
-The situation may arise where the receiving antenna may experience a destructive ground reflection in addition to the LOS transmission.
+This propagation model applies to short-range and low antenna heights for the transmitter and the receiver antennas.
+The situation may arise where the receiving antenna may experience a destructive ground reflection besides the LOS transmission.

 System Noise Temperature

-The System Noise Temperature calculation model in STK has several noise components; this section describes all the contributing factors and how STK calculates the total System Noise Temperature.
+The System Noise Temperature calculation model in the STK application has several noise components; this section describes all the contributing factors and how STK software calculates the total System Noise Temperature.

 The antenna component (Tantenna): The antenna noise consists of all noise coming from the environment into the antenna.
 Depending on the antenna type and your selections of the scenario environment, this may include sun noise, atmosphere, rain, troposheric and ionospheric noise, galactic noise, and cosmic background noise.